Operations Specialist Visa Sponsorship Jobs in Connecticut

 Which companies in Connecticut sponsor visas for operations specialists?

 Large employers with established immigration programs are the most reliable sponsors.
 In Connecticut, that includes Cigna, Aetna, United Technologies (now RTX), Synchrony Financial, and Yale New Haven Health.
-These organizations have HR infrastructure to manage H-1B petitions and regularly hire operations specialists across supply chain, process improvement, and healthcare administration functions.
+These organizations have HR infrastructure to manage H-1B visa petitions and regularly hire operations specialists across supply chain, process improvement, and healthcare administration functions.

 Which visa types are most common for operations specialist roles in Connecticut?